-Write a Python program to generate a random number (float) between 0 and n.
+Write a Python program to generate a random number (float) between 0 and n or a program for the random integer number generator in a range.
 To work with the following functions, we have to import a random module.

 Remember, the outputs shown below may be different from what you get.
 Because these Python number functions generate random numbers every time, you call.